You are eligible for Medical Plan coverage if you are

 - graduate in April, May, or June; and

-If you are not enrolled in the Medical Plan before you graduate, you cannot obtain coverage until you have a call or a job with an employing organization that offers coverage.
+If you are not enrolled in the Medical Plan before you graduate, you cannot obtain Benefits Plan coverage until you are employed by a congregation or other PC(USA)-affiliated employer.